-“Cymon and Iphigenia” is painted by Lord Frederic Leighton in 1884.
-The subject of this painting is from a story from The Decameron, a collection of novellas by the 14th-century Italian author Giovanni Boccaccio (1313–1375).
+“Cymon and Iphigenia” was painted by Lord Frederic Leighton in 1884.
+The subject of this painting is a story from The Decameron, a collection of novellas by the 14th-century Italian author Giovanni Boccaccio (1313–1375).

 The parable of beauty soothing the savage beast inverts the myth of Sleeping Beauty in which a man awakens a young woman to sexuality and adulthood; in this case, the woman’s beauty awakens in the male figure, Cymon.

-The expressiveness of Iphigenia’s complex, swirling drapery was influenced by Frederic Leighton’s study of the drapery on the statues from the The Parthenon Marbles, which were having an impact on many British artists of the time.
+The expressiveness of Iphigenia’s elaborate, swirling drapery was influenced by Frederic Leighton’s study of the drapery on the statues from The Parthenon Marbles, which were having an impact on many British artists of the time.
 Leighton’s love for the classical world is artfully presented in this masterpiece.

-In the original story, Iphigenia was mostly naked, however Leighton painting in his era choose to cloth Iphigenia in drapery that contoured her body beautifully ensuring that viewer’s gaze locked onto her figure.
+In the original story, Iphigenia was mostly naked.
+However, Leighton painting in his era chooses to cloth Iphigenia in drapery that contoured her body beautifully ensuring that viewer’s gaze locked onto her figure.
 The drapery pays homage to Hellenistic sculpture and enhances her beauty and elegance.
 As can also study from the sketch below of Iphigenia, how Leighton explored the best way for her raised arms to be positioned to produce an open, vulnerable and alluring posture.

 A study of Iphigenia, black and white chalks on brown wove paper from Leighton House Museum.